Efficient total face coloring of planar and toroidal maps: SETFCs and ETFCs based on the triangular tiling

-In this section, we determine SETCCs based on the triangular tiling \cite{Branko} of $\mathbb{R}^2$.
-Let $1<m,n\in\mathbb{Z}$.
-Recall that $P_n$ denotes an $(n-1)${\it -path}, meaning a path of length $n-1$, and that $P_m\square P_n$ stands for the {\it cartesian product} \cite{Imrich} of the paths $P_m$ and $P_n$.

-\begin{theorem} There exist plane and toroidal 2-cell complexes based on the triangular tiling \cite{Branko} of $\mathbb{R}^2$ that admit SETCCs via rectangular tiles that are copies of $[0,7p]\times[0,q]$, where $0<p,q\in\mathbb{Z}$, each such copy taken as a graph obtained from $P_{7p+1}\square P_{q+1}$ by adding the main-diagonal edges of its 4-cycle squares, and the continuation of this process over all of $\mathbb{R}^2$.
-Let $Y_\Delta$ be the smallest such 2-cell complex.
-Then $Y_\Delta$ has 1-skeleton $\sigma(Y_\Delta)=K_7$, which is obtained on the toroid produced by identifying the first left and right sides of the rectangular $[0,7]\times[0,1]$ and second its bottom and top sides, but with its top side translated two units to the right with respect to its bottom side.
-Moreover, if $d_\Delta$ is an SETCC of $Y_\Delta$, then each of $Y_\Delta^0$, $Y_\Delta^1$ and $Y_\Delta^2$ use once each of the colors of the color set $[7]$ in $d_\Delta$. \end{theorem}
+\begin{theorem} There are SETFCs in plane and toroidal maps based on the triangular tiling of $\mathbb{R}^2$ via rectangular tiles that are copies of $[0,7p]\times[0,q]$, where $0<p,q\in\mathbb{Z}$, each such copy taken as a map obtained from $P_{7p+1}\square P_{q+1}$ by adding the main-diagonal edges of its 4-cycle squares, including their continuation, or concatenation, over all of $\mathbb{R}^2$.
+Let $Y_\Delta$ be the smallest such map.
+Then $\sigma(Y_\Delta)=K_7$ is the toroidal graph obtained by identifying the left and right sides of the rectangular cutout $[0,7]\times[0,1]$ as well as its bottom and top sides but with its top side translated two units to the right with respect to its bottom side.
+Moreover, if $d_\Delta$ is an SETFC of $Y_\Delta$, then each of $V(Y_\Delta)$, $E(Y_\Delta)$ and $F(Y_\Delta)$ use once each of the colors of the set $[7]$ in $d_\Delta$. \end{theorem}